futtara/msulocalgov/README.md

-This is the source for the Montana Local Government Center Data Portal.
+This is the source code for the Montana Local Government Center Data Portal at data.msulocalgov.net.